Casa Limones Townhouse

 The beach divides into two sections with the busier half ranging from Port d'Alcúdia to Ciudad Blanca and where you’ll find the majority of amenities and services.
 But head further south around the Bay of Alcúdia, towards Playa de Muro for quieter and more peaceful spots.

 The bay’s calm shallow waters are one of the many reasons families are drawn to holidaying here.
 As well as being safe for children, the clear turquoise water is a delight to swim in… or simply view from the comfort of your shoreside sun lounger.
+There are lifeguards on duty to provide an extra pair of eyes.

 In addition to the 10 km of white sand beach to choose from, uncharacteristically for Mallorca, the average beach depth here is a staggering 80 metres wide (and 100m at its northern end) ensuring there’s heaps of space for everyone as well as numerous friendly beach sports!